xudongmao/xudongmao.github.io/_pages/about.md

 About
 ======
-I am currently an associate professor at the Xiamen University and a member of [Media Analytics and Computing Laboratory](https://mac.xmu.edu.cn/index.htm).
-I completed my Ph.D. at the City University of Hong Kong, advised by [Prof. Qing Li](https://www4.comp.polyu.edu.hk/~csqli/).
-My research interests are in the areas of generative adversarial networks, image generation, and computer vision.
+I am currently an associate professor at Xiamen University and a member of [Media Analytics and Computing Laboratory](https://mac.xmu.edu.cn/index.htm).
+I completed my Ph.D. at City University of Hong Kong, advised by [Prof. Qing Li](https://www4.comp.polyu.edu.hk/~csqli/) and my B.Eng. at Nankai University.
+My research interests are in the areas of generative adversarial networks, image-to-image translation, and computer vision.

 Email: xudong.xdmao@gmail.com